 These APIs, also known as VAAI, include the following components:

 - Hardware Acceleration APIs.
 Help arrays to integrate with vSphere, so that vSphere can offload certain storage operations to the array.
 This integration significantly reduces CPU overhead on the host.
-See Storage Hardware Acceleration.
+See Storage Hardware Acceleration in vSphere.

 - Array Thin Provisioning APIs.
 Help to monitor space use on thin-provisioned storage arrays to prevent out-of-space conditions, and to perform space reclamation.
 See ESXi and Array Thin Provisioning.